fairen-group/mof-biocompatibility/README.md

   smiles_list = [] # add here the SMILES string from the data
   features = feature_generate(smiles_list) # returns the feature dataframe that can be used for model training
   ```
+* generate_features.py: This code is used to pass a dataset of molecules through data_featurize to generate a CSV file of featurized data.
 * data_sampling.py: Sampling of the data to ensure balanced classes.
 Majority class is undersampled (random sampling) and the minority class is oversampled (ADASYN algorithm).
   You need to have the imbalanced-learn package installed, which you can install with:
   ```